odelaneau/shapeit5/README.md

 ## Citation
 If you use SHAPEIT5 in your research work, please cite the following paper:

-Hofmeister RJ, Ribeiro DM, Rubinacci S., Delaneau O. [Accurate rare variant phasing of whole-genome and whole-exome sequencing data in the UK Biobank](https://www.biorxiv.org/content/10.1101/2022.10.19.512867v1).
-BiorXiv (2022)
+Hofmeister RJ, Ribeiro DM, Rubinacci S., Delaneau O. [Accurate rare variant phasing of whole-genome and whole-exome sequencing data in the UK Biobank](https://www.nature.com/articles/s41588-023-01415-w).
+Nature Genetics (2023)

 ## Documentation